Is Biomedical Science Degree Worth It?

 Key Financial Facts:

-- Positive ROI within 4-7 years
+- Positive ROI typically achieved within the first 4-7 years of working

 - Career progression opportunities across multiple sectors